openedx/edx-documentation/en_us/course_authors/source/video/video_overview.rst

      video ID and then transcoding it into four formats and transferring the results to two host sites

-.. important:: The automated encoding and hosting process takes **24 hours** to complete.
+.. important:: The automated encoding and hosting process takes up to **24 hours** to complete.

 If a step fails to complete successfully the process includes multiple automated retries.